UKHomeOffice/application-container-platform/docs/developer-docs/dev-setup.md

 #### Install Kubectl

-You can follow the instructions to install version `v1.13.4` of `kubectl` from the [Kubernetes website][install kubectl].
+You can follow the instructions to install `kubectl` from the [Kubernetes website][install kubectl].
+The version you should install should be within one minor version of the Kubernetes version that we are currently running.
+You can check what version we are currently running [here][kubernetes release notes] (versions that are not within one minor version may still work correctly for most resources, however it is not guaranteed).

 You can verify the installation is successful with:

 ```bash
 $ kubectl version